 III.
-State Regulators are Modernizing Payments and Consumer Lending Regulation
+State Regulators are Modernizing Payments and Consumer Lending Regulation and regulatory challenges for many years.

-State regulators appreciate that technology has sparked and accelerated significant changes in the financial services industry, and that these changes present novel challenges for state regulators and the state regulatory system.
-State regulators have been addressing these market and regulatory challenges for many years.
 For example, CSBS established a first of its kind regulator working group called the Emerging Payments Task Force in December 2013.
 Through this task force, state regulators issued a "Model Consumer Guidance on Virtual Currencies" and "Model Regulatory Framework for Virtual Currency," leading their federal counterparts in providing regulatory answers to novel fintech questions for consumers and businesses.